DataDog/hiring-engineers/answers.md

 ---

-**First, I used the 'Query Value' graph to represent the roll-up sum of My_Metric.
+**First, I used the 'Query Value' graph to represent the roll-up sum of my_metric.
 I felt this represented the information best for this specific metric.**

-**Second I used a 'Timeseries' graph to chart the change in My_Metric over time.**
+**Second I used a 'Timeseries' graph to chart the change in my_metric over time.**

 **Third, I used a 'Timeseries' graph with the anomaly function applied to my database's latency metrics.**

 - **FYI: I connected the PostgreSQL DB to my APM app and fired off a group of requests to create new rows within the DB.
 This graph charts the changes in latency for those requests.**
+  - **I was surprised by how the platform could take a small amount of historical data and make predictions immediately.**

 [DashboardURL](https://p.datadoghq.com/sb/bhyiy9gxxdsm6lqv-dd81669030a2ebedf65ca4358517d8fd)